AlirezaArabshahi/KestrelJuniorHttpServer/README.md

     *   **Tag:** `response-sending`

 ### ⏳ Phase 3: Building the `LiteWeb.Framework`
-*Goal: Create a new, separate framework project that uses `LiteWeb.Server` to handle web requests and provides high-level features like routing.*
+*Goal: Create a new, separate framework project that uses `LiteWeb.Server` to provide high-level application features.*

 -   [ ] **Create the Framework Project**
     *   **Task:** Add a new `LiteWeb.Framework` class library project to the solution.
 This project will reference `LiteWeb.Server`.